Information

 • the reasons or grounds your landlord has for wanting to evict you

-A notice of proceedings has to be sent to every person living in your house who is over 16 years old.
-If your landlord doesn't do this they might have to start the eviction process all over again.
+A notice of proceedings has to be sent to every person living in your house who is aged 16 and over.
+If your landlord does not do this they might have to start the eviction process all over again.

 Court summons

-If you haven't managed to sort out the situation with your landlord after you get a notice of proceedings, you'll get a court summons at least four weeks later.
+If you have not managed to sort out the situation with your landlord after you get a notice of proceedings, you'll get a court summons at least four weeks later.

 This tells you that your landlord has asked the court to give them permission to evict you.
 Before a court order can be granted your case must be heard at the sheriff court.